Apache Kafka Glossary¶

-- The Kafka REST API that enables administrators to manage and monitor Kafka clusters, topics, brokers, and other Kafka components.
+- The Admin API is the Kafka REST API that enables administrators to manage and monitor Kafka clusters, topics, brokers, and other Kafka components.

 - Ansible Playbooks for Confluent Platform¶

-- A set of Ansible playbooks and roles that are designed to automate the deployment and management of Confluent Platform.
+- Ansible Playbooks for Confluent Platform is a set of Ansible playbooks and roles that are designed to automate the deployment and management of Confluent Platform.